Grand appartement du roi

 The configuration of the grand appartement du roi conformed to contemporary conventions in palace design.
 However, owing to Louis XIV’s personal tastes the grand appartement du roi was reserved for court functions — such as the thrice-weekly appartement evenings given by Louis XIV.

-The rooms were decorated by Charles LeBrun and demonstrated Italian influences (LeBrun met and studied with the famed Tuscan artist Pietro da Cortona, whose decorative style of the Pitti Palace in Florence LeBrun adapted for use at Versailles).
-The quadratura style of the ceilings evoke Cortona’s sale dei planeti at the Pitti, but LeBrun’s decorative schema is more complex.
+The rooms were decorated by Charles Le Brun and demonstrated Italian influences (Le Brun met and studied with the famed Tuscan artist Pietro da Cortona, whose decorative style of the Palazzo Pitti in Florence Le Brun adapted for use at Versailles).
+The quadratura style of the ceilings evoke Cortona’s sale dei planeti at the Pitti, but Le Brun’s decorative scheme is more complex.
 In his 1674 publication about the grand appartement du roi, André Félibien described the scenes depicted in the coves of the ceilings of the rooms as allegories depicting the “heroic actions of the king.”
-Accordingly, one finds scenes of the exploits of Augustus, Alexander the Great, and Cyrus alluding to the deeds of Louis XIV.
+Accordingly, one finds scenes of the exploits of Augustus, Alexander the Great, and Cyrus the Great alluding to the deeds of Louis XIV.
 For example, in the salon d’Apollon, the cove painting “Augustus building the port of Misenum” alludes to the construction of the port at La Rochelle; or, depicted in the south cove of the salon de Mercure is “Ptolemy II Philadelphus in his Library”, which alludes to Ptolemy’s construction of the Great Library of Alexandria and which accordingly serves as an allegory to Louis XIV’s expansion of the Bibliothèque du roi.
 Complementing the rooms’ decors were pieces of massive silver furniture.
 Regrettably, owing to the War of the League of Augsburg, in 1689 Louis XIV ordered all of this silver furniture to be sent to the mint, to be melted down to help defray the cost of the war.

 LeVau’s original plan for the grand appartement du roi was short-lived.
 With the inauguration of the third building campaign (1678–1684), which suppressed the terrace linking the king and queen’s apartments and the salons of Jupiter, Saturn and Venus for the construction of the Hall of Mirrors, the configuration of the grand appartement du roi was altered.
 The decor of the salon de Jupiter was removed and reused in the decoration of the salle des gardes de la reine; and elements of the decoration of the first salon de Vénus, which opened onto the terrace, were reused in the salon de Vénus that we see today.

-From 1678 to the end of Louis XIV’s reign, the grand appartement du roi served as the venue for the king’s thrice-weekly evening receptions, known as les soirées de l’appartement.
+From 1678 to the end of Louis XIV’s reign, the grand appartement du roi served as the venue for the King’s thrice-weekly evening receptions, known as les soirées de l’appartement.
 For these parties, the rooms assumed specific functions: